Path2usa will load in a few secondscontinue to Path2usa

 Congratulations!
-Now that you have received your visa, follow these simple steps and you should have a trouble free journey:
+Now that you have received your visa, follow these simple steps after the business visa interview and you should have a trouble free journey:

 Once you receive your visa, check the information printed on it and make sure that it is correct.

 |Sample US visa for reference purpose only: This is what the visa stamp looks like.|

 You can travel at any time before the expiry date mentioned on your visa.
 If the visa is for a short duration of 3 months or 6 months, and for some reason you delay your start date, say after 2 months from the date of issuance of your visa, does it mean that you can't avail the time frame given on the visa?

 In such a situation, once you reach the POE (port of entry) in the US, request the Immigration officer to consider the length of stay form the date when you enter into USA, the office may consider your request and grant you different dates on your I-94.

 Remember the date given on your I-94 is the limit of your legal status in this country and not the date on the visa.